agap1861/java-filmorate/README.md

         COUNT(fl.user_id) AS like_count

-FROM film AS f
+FROM films AS f

-INNER JOIN film_likes AS fl ON fl.film_id = f.id
+INNER JOIN films_likes AS fl ON fl.film_id = f.id

 GROUP BY f.name
 ```